apache/lucenenet/websites/apidocs/index.md

 - [Changes](https://github.com/apache/lucenenet/releases/tag/<EnvVar:LuceneNetReleaseTag>): List of changes in this release.
 - System Requirements: Minimum and supported .NET versions. __TODO: Add link__
-- Migration Guide: What changed in Lucene 4; how to migrate code from Lucene 3.x. __TODO: Add link__
+- [Migration Guide](xref:Lucene.Net.Migration.Guide): What changed in Lucene 4; how to migrate code from Lucene 3.x.
 - [File Formats](xref:Lucene.Net.Codecs.Lucene46) : Guide to the supported index format used by Lucene.
 This can be customized by using [an alternate codec](xref:Lucene.Net.Codecs).
 - [Search and Scoring in Lucene](xref:Lucene.Net.Search): Introduction to how Lucene scores documents.
 - [Classic Scoring Formula](xref:Lucene.Net.Search.Similarities.TFIDFSimilarity): Formula of Lucene's classic [Vector Space](http://en.wikipedia.org/wiki/Vector_Space_Model) implementation. (look [here](xref:Lucene.Net.Search.Similarities) for other models)